 Former UTSA students who have not been in attendance for more than three consecutive semesters (Summer term included) must reapply for admission by submitting the ApplyTexas application by the application deadline.
 The application should be submitted electronically through ApplyTexas.
-International students who not been in attendance for one semester, excluding the summer semester, must reapply for admission.
+International students who have not been in attendance for one semester, excluding the summer semester, must reapply for admission.

 When reapplying for admission to UTSA, students are not at liberty to disregard previous college work attempted.
 All former students returning to UTSA who have attended other institutions of higher education since they were last enrolled at UTSA must submit an official transcript from each institution.